• Skip to primary navigation

 • Melt butter in a Dutch oven over medium-high heat

-• Saute trinity until softening and clearing-about 8 to 10 minutes, stirring often
+• Saute the Trinity until softening and clearing-about 8 to 10 minutes, stirring often

 • Add the garlic and saute until aromatic, about 2-3 minutes